Norvik-Alexian/Template_Content_Generator/README.md

 the system on the vast body of internet text to spot patterns.
 More specifically, GPT-3 is the third version of a model that is focused on text generation based on being pre-trained on a huge amount of text.

+## Prompt Design
+There are three basic guidelines to creating prompts:
+1. `Show and tell`: Make it clear what you want either through instructions, examples, or a combination of the two.
+If you want the model to rank a list of items in alphabetical order or to classify a paragraph by sentiment, show it that's what you want.
+2. `Provide quality data`: If you're trying to build a classifier or get the model to follow a pattern, make sure that there are enough examples.
+The model is usually smart enough to see through basic spelling mistakes and give you a response, but it also might assume this is intentional, and it can affect the response.
+3. `Check your settings`: The temperature and top_p settings control how deterministic the model is in generaating a response.

 ## Model Request body
  * `prompt`: The prompt to generate complitions for, encoded as string, array of strings, array of tokens, or array of token array. `<|endoftext|>` is the document seperator that the model sees during training, so if a prompt is not specified